 always @(posedge clk) if (reading && !writing) tos <= mem[ptr]; else if (writing) tos <= push_data;

-But this won’t work.
+However, this won’t work.
 You can’t map that into the read output register of a BRAM.
 Synthesis tools aren’t smart enough to map part of this onto the RAM and the rest onto outside logic.
-So we have to give it a little hint.
-First we just use a simple register that can map onto the read output register.
+We’re going to have to give it a little hint.
+First we can just use a simple register that can map onto the read output register:

 reg [width-1:0] mem_rd; always @(posedge clk) if (reading) mem_rd <= mem[ptr];

-Then we create a top of stack “shadow” register.
-This will hold the value being written to the top of the stack since we can’t store it in the RAM output register.
+Now, we’ll create a top-of-stack “shadow” register.
+This will hold the value being written to the top of the stack, since we can’t store it in the RAM output register.
 Only the RAM can do that.

 reg [width-1:0] tos_shadow; always @(posedge clk) if (writing) tos_shadow <= push_data;